johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-11-in-defence-of-pull-requests/index.md

 authors: johnnyreilly
 tags: [pull requests]
 image: ./title-image.png
 description: 'Some people feel that pull requests are a barrier to contribution.
-I disagree.
-Here's why.'
+I disagree.'
 hide_table_of_contents: false
 ---